DataDog/hiring-engineers/answers.md

                      template_variables=template_variables,
                      read_only=read_only)
 ```
-I don't know if all of the above works due to the error I had but reading the documentation and looking at examples they gave made it easy to understand.
+I don't know if all of the above works due to the error I had but reading the documentation and looking at examples they gave, made it easy to understand.

-I couldn't do the below due to the Timeboard not being created
+I couldn't do the below due to the Timeboard not being created:

  1. Set the Timeboard's timeframe to the past 5 minutes
  2. Take a snapshot of this graph and use the @ notation to send it to yourself.